thomazthz/godot-wakatime/README.md

 ## Installation

+The easiest and fastest way is to install directly from Godot's AssetLib

+1. Access Godot's AssetLib inside the engine (`F4` default keybind)
+2. Search for `godot-wakatime` and click on install button

+Or, you can manually install the latest version following the next steps

-1. Download and extract the zip from releases or clone the repository.
+1. Download and extract latest zip file from [**releases**](https://github.com/thomazthz/godot-wakatime/releases).
-2. Put the extracted directory into your `addons` directory of your project.
-Create `addons` directory at the root of your project if you don't have one.
+2. Copy or move the `wakatime` directory from the extracted zip and put into your project's `addons` directory.
+Create the `addons` directory at the root of your project if you don't have one.

+### Activation

-3. Activate `godot-wakatime` on Plugins tab at menu `Project -> Project Settings -> Plugins`.
+- Activate `godot-wakatime` on Plugins tab at menu `Project -> Project Settings -> Plugins`.
-4. Enter your Wakatime API Key on opened prompt.
+- Enter your Wakatime API Key on opened prompt.
-5. Use Godot script editor for a while and check on https://wakatime.com/api/v1/users/current or https://wakatime.com/dashboard to see your coding activity :)
+- Use Godot script editor for a while and check on https://wakatime.com/api/v1/users/current or https://wakatime.com/dashboard to see your coding activity :)

 ## Tracking GDScript and GDNative files